juychen/juychen.github.io/docs/3_Nextflow/Nextflowlocal.md

 nextflow run script0.nf --outdir=s3://${BUCKET_NAME_RESULTS}/outputs
 ```

 The script will take around 5 minutes to run.
-A successfull run of the script will output somthint like this：
+A successful run of the script will output something like this：

 ``` shell
 N E X T F L O W  ~  version 21.10.3